bethgelab/foolbox/README.rst

 Foolbox Native
 ==============

+**WARNING: The latest Foolbox Native release on PyPI (0.8.0) requires EagerPy 0.15.0 (newer versions will not work).
+We are currently making major changes to Foolbox Native.
+With the next version, this will be fixed.**

 Foolbox Native is an extension for `Foolbox <https://github.com/bethgelab/foolbox>`_ that tries to bring native performance to Foolbox.
 This extension is a prototype with the goal of ultimately becoming part of Foolbox itself.